KanaszM/ExcelVBA_Search_Tool/README.md

 ## For developers
 ### Change the maximum search criteria fields
-1. Modify the spreadsheet layout however you want
-2. Open the "SearchWKBooks" module and edit the following line:
+*.
+Open the "SearchWKBooks" module and edit the following line:
 ```vba
 Dim rngSearch As Range: Set rngSearch = ThisWorkbook.Worksheets("Initialization").Range("C3:C22")